bitcoinops/bitcoinops.github.io/index.md

-We provide [workshops][], [documentation][scaling book], [weekly newsletters][], [original research][dashboard], [case studies and announcements][blog], and help facilitate improved relations between businesses and the open source community.
+We provide [workshops][], [documentation][scaling book], [weekly newsletters][], [original research][dashboard], [case studies and announcements][blog], [analysis of Bitcoin software and services][compatibility], and help facilitate improved relations between businesses and the open source community.

 [Learn more about us][about].